descope/descopecli/README.md

 ### Installing

-For the moment, the `descopecli` tool requires the `go` compiler to be installed.
+The `descope` tool is available as a downloadable binary from the [releases page](https://github.com/descope/descopecli/releases/latest).

+Alternatively, you can build it directly from source with the `go` compiler.

 1. Verify that you have Go 1.21 or newer installed: